hbctraining/Training-modules/Accessing_public_genomic_data/lessons/accessing_public_data.md

 <img src="../img/geo_dir.png" width="300">

-To download the data associated with the paper, "MOV10 and FMRP Regulate AGO2 Association with MicroRNA Recognition Elements", use the GEO ID given in the paper, GSE50499.
+To download the data associated with the paper, "MOV10 and FMRP Regulate AGO2 Association with MicroRNA Recognition Elements", use the GEO ID given in the paper, `GSE50499`.

 First we navigate the FTP site to the `series/` folder, then find the `GSE50nnn/` directory and enter the `GSE50499/` folder.
 The data files available are in the `suppl/` directory.
 If we choose to download all associated data, we can download the entire `suppl/` directory using the `wget` command.

 Since we are copying a directory, the `-r/--recursive` option is required.
-Also, the `-np/--no-parent` option is used to avoid the default copying of any parent directories.
+Also, the `-np/--no-parent` option is used to avoid the `wget`'s  default copying of any parent directories.

 ```bash
 wget --recursive --no-parent ftp://ftp.ncbi.nlm.nih.gov/geo/series/GSE50nnn/GSE50499/suppl/